genes-and-health/documentation/docs/getting_started/starting_the_tre.md

 ![IVM](images/ivm.png)

 You will be offered a variety of virtual machine (ivm) types.
 Choose the **Standard** one.
-We suggest only using the other types ( **which cost more!** ) if there is a need for a particular script (e.g. high memory), and only once you have tested your script works on the Standard machine.
+We suggest only using the other types ( **which cost more!** ) if there is a need for executing particular script that uses high memory or requires increased CPU capacity, and only once you have tested your script works on the Standard machine.

-Please actively turn these ivms off (see below) after your script has run.
-This is because they cost more to run than the Standard ivm.

 Note that there are a few ivm types with lots of CPUs - these can be good for multithreaded applications such as plink or regenie that can make full use of these - sometimes these applications can run input/output too fast for the standard google bucket storage, and you might need to copy key files to local faster storage (see below).